Plunderswap/plunderswap-document/get-started/connection-guide.md

 ![](<../../.gitbook/assets/image (33) (3) (4) (5) (1) (1) (1) (1) (1) (1) (1) (4).png>)

 ### Chrome and Firefox

+{% hint style="info" %}
+**As an alternative to putting the networks in manually - try
+- for Zilliqa EVM Testnet - https://chainlist.org/chain/33101
+- for Zilliqa EVM Mainnet - https://chainlist.org/chain/32769**
+{% endhint %}

 1. Open MetaMask and click on the **network selector** at the top.
 By default it will show "Ethereum Mainnet".
 Scroll down and click **Custom RPC**.